Sanjeev-8205/ga4_dataset-bigquery-analytics/sql/Readme.md

 ### Notes
 - All the transformations are done in BIgQuery SQL.
-- The mart layer layer serves as the single source of truth for thr dashboards.
+- The mart layer layer serves as the single source of truth for the dashboards.